BrianMsane/PySpark-Practical/README.md

 ./$SCRIPTS_HOME/python-setup.sh
 ```

-After creating and activating the vritual environment, the scripts will open Juypter Notebook.
+After creating and activating the virtual environment, the scripts will open Juypter Notebook.
 What you have to do is open your broswer and paste this URL `http://localhost:8888/` in the address bar and then create a **New notebook file**

 ## Sample Code 🧑‍💻